catebell/LUAD-LUSC-Tumor-Classification/README.md

 ...
 ```

-- Saliency (get_gene_saliency()) computes which genes influence the model's decision by having more relevance in the gradient computation.
+- Saliency (`get_gene_saliency` function) computes which genes influence the model's decision by having more relevance in the gradient computation.

 ```
 2026-04-09 17:10:59,946 - INFO - Top 100 Genes saliency: